boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Data Source Field Based Parameter Value:

 1. Create a parameter in the data source type.
-In this, choose any field.
+Choose any field.
 The value is based on the selected field value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/line-chart/datasource.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
+2. Click the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum and interval**).
 Select the parameter value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/line-chart/datasourceaxis.png)